Background pattern

 • changes in blood test results:

 • an increase in potassium levels in the blood, especially if you already have kidney problems or heart failure.
-If this is severe, you will feel tired, weak, irregular heartbeat, or tingling,
+If this situation is severe, you may notice tiredness, weakness, irregular heartbeat, or tingling,

 • effects on kidney function, especially if you already have kidney problems or heart failure.
-In very rare cases, it may cause kidney failure.
+In very rare cases, kidney failure may occur.

 Very rare (may affect up to 1 in 10,000 people):